Research

 I am currently working under the advisement of Drs.
 Andrea Lopez Lang and Zheng Wu.

-I am also using deep learning methods, primarily neural networks, to further examine "window of opportunity" forecasts provided by features from stratosphere-troposphere coupled dynamics.
+I am also using machine learning methods and artificial intelligence to examine "window of opportunity" forecasts provided by features from stratosphere-troposphere coupled dynamics.

 Presentations